s7711/ncom-web/README.md

 # Instructions

-Follow these steps to get generic aiding to work on your OxTS inertial navigation system:
+Follow these steps to get generic aiding to work on your OxTS inertial navigation (INS) system:

+* For these instructions the INS should not have a GNSS antenna connected
-* Set up your OxTS inertial navigation system using the default settings but with the following changes:
+* Set up your INS using the default settings but with the following changes:
   - Dual antenna heading changed from 180 degrees to 0 degrees
   - _-time_sync_int_ added as an advanced command
   - (A copy of the configuration I used is in folder xnav-config)